guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Imagine a device that somehow feeds the internet as a sixth sense.
 No need of a screen or keyboard.
 Applied properly, your brain could make sense of the patterns being fed to it.
 The moment you think of a fire-truck, the device would understand that thought, and feed all of the properties of a fire-truck back to you, instantaneously fetched from the internet.

-Using it just as a screen would make the chain smaller, but imaging what would happen if you could connect it to twitters firehose?

-#### BCIs
-Brain Computer Interface or BCI’s are devices which enable to read the mind by translating electronical activity to signals which can be interpreted by computers.
+Also it would be ideal not to surf pages anymore but retrieving the data directly from the resource as you think.
+This way the internet becomes an extension of the human brain, like a portable hard drive for a computer.
+Seamlessly integrating with the users memory.
+How would it be to have wikipedia in your brain?

 Let’s elaborate on the possibilities with BCIs as it is the most direct connection between brains and the internet.
-Also it would be ideal not to surf pages anymore but retrieving the data directly from the database as you think.
-How would it be to have wikipedia in your brain?

 #### Optogenetics
 Optogenetics is a fairly new technique and best suiting for reading and writing to the brain.
 By altering the genetics of individual neurons in the brain scientists are able to see and alter the state of individual neurons with lasers.